D0pal/xogecoin/doc/build-osx.md

 ## Running Qogecoin Core

-Qogecoin Core should now be available at `./src/qogecoind`.
+Qogecoin Core should now be available at `./src/xogecoind`.
-If you compiled support for the GUI, it should be available at `./src/qt/qogecoin-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/xogecoin-qt`.

-The first time you run `qogecoind` or `qogecoin-qt`, it will start downloading the blockchain.
+The first time you run `xogecoind` or `xogecoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: